GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 As you have to define permission for each category (user, group, owner), the command will include three (3) numbers (each representing the summation of privileges).
 - chmod u=rw,g=r,o=r hello command.
 - chmod 644 hello
+	- 6 would be read and write for users
+	- 4 would be read for group
+	- 4 would be read for others

+Here is a table that shows how the numbers work to give permissions.

+# Intermediate: Lesson 1
 - At some point cd . and cd ..
 - Explain what . and .. is

-# Intermediate: Lesson 1
 - echo and cat
 - nano hello.txt
 - sudo apt update